rapidsai/raft/docs/source/raft_ann_benchmarks.md

   --x-scale X_SCALE     Scale to use when drawing the X-axis.
 Typically linear, logit or a2 (default: linear) --y-scale {linear,log,symlog,logit}
-                        Scale to use when drawing the Y-axis (default: linear) --mode {throughput,latency}
+                        Scale to use when drawing the Y-axis (default: linear) --x-start X_START     Recall values to start the x-axis from (default: 0.8) --mode {throughput,latency}
                         search mode whose Pareto frontier is used on the y-axis (default: throughput) --time-unit {s,ms,us}